 What is a customer journey map?
-Definition, examples, and templates
+How to create one + templates

 A customer journey map helps companies understand the entire customer experience—from discovery to advocacy and every touchpoint in between.